 We will advise you if further assessments are required.
 These additional tests may include:

-*Cycloplegic examination for children to completely relax their eyes' focusing.
+- Cycloplegic examination for children to completely relax the focus of their eyes*

 While we endeavour to complete additional tests on the same day where possible, at times we will need to schedule another visit.

-As a dilated eye examination can cause temporarily blurred vision and glare, we recommend no driving for at least 2-3 hours after the consultation.
+As a dilated eye examination can cause temporary blurred vision and glare, we recommend not driving for at least 2-3 hours after the eye care consultation.
 A cycloplegic examination for a child can blur their close-up vision for the rest of the day.

 6. Frame & lens selection and fitting

-Our optometrist & optician will verify your frame fitting, make adjustments and take precise measurements prior to ordering to ensure you have enjoy the best vision and comfort with your new glasses.
+Our optometrist & optician will verify your frame fitting, make adjustments and take precise measurements prior to ordering to ensure you can enjoy the best vision and comfort with your new glasses.

 We can also arrange the fitting of new lenses into your glasses if you are happy with your existing eyewear frame.
 Unlike some practices, we don't charge a premium should you wish to reuse your favourite frame.

 There are plenty of reasons why you may need to do an eye check up in Singapore.
 Here are a few common reasons.

 Your eyesight is the most important of your senses.
 We use our eyes in every moment of our waking hours so it makes good sense to have your eyes checked regularly to ensure you're seeing your best and that your eyes are healthy.